 - Append the job_url with a tag denoting the source.
 For example: ?source=PAStateGovJobBoard

 - As candidates apply to the job they will appear into your JazzHR account tagged with the job board's source for easy tracking.

-Let's pretend your company chose JazzHR as your ATS and ZenPayroll to manage payroll operations for new and existing employees.
+Let's pretend your company chose JazzHR as your ATS and ADP WorkforceNow to manage operations for new and existing employees.

 As candidates apply to JazzHR, you can capture all of the pertinent application information needed to screen candidates and move them to a hiring decision.
-Once you've made a hiring decision, you will need to move those candidates (and their relevant information) into your payroll system.
+Once you've made a hiring decision, you will need to move those candidates (and their relevant information) into your HRIS.

-With the JazzHR API, your developers could build a software integration between the JazzHR and ZenPayroll which performed the following functions:
+With the JazzHR API, your developers could build a software integration between the JazzHR and ADP which performed the following functions:

 - Query the JazzHR API at some chosen interval (every day, once a week, etc.)